iris-xie/automated-1/content/docs/moving-to-a-new-home-network-electricity-water-and-gas.md

 ### **1. Choosing an Operator:**

-Currently, the main broadband operators are  (China Mobile),   (Ucomm Mob ), and  (China Telecom).
-Mobile and Unicom offer more affordable packages with flexible contract terms, making them ideal for renters.
-Tianjin's network stability is generally better, but prices are also higher.
-You can choose based on your needs and budget.
+The main broadband operators are China Mobile, China Unicom, and China Telecom.
+Mobile and Unicom often provide affordable packages with flexible contract terms, which can be ideal for renters.
+Choose based on local network stability, price, and your usage needs.

 ---

-### **2. :**
+### **2. Applying for Broadband:**

-  can be done through WeChat officialWeXinsmall programs, WeChat mini-sites, or downloading the mobile apps of your chosen operator ( ,  ,  ) or going to a local .
-Many operators now offer "single-speed" plans that don't require a phone number, making it very convenient.
+You can apply via WeChat official accounts, mini-programs, or the mobile app of your chosen operator, or by visiting a local service center.
+Many operators now offer "standalone broadband" plans that do not require bundling with a phone number.

 ---

-### **3. :**
+### **3. Selecting a Package:**

-The variety of broadband packages is extensive, ranging from 100M to 1000M.
-For daily internet use or streaming shows, a 200M or 300M package should suffice.
-If you're gaming or need to stream live events, consider a 500M or 1000M plan.
+Broadband packages typically range from 100 Mbps to 1000 Mbps.
+For everyday browsing and streaming, 200–300 Mbps is usually sufficient.
+Gamers and streamers may prefer 500–1000 Mbps plans.

 ---

-### **4. :**
+### **4. Installation and Equipment:**

-After submitting your application, the operator will have your internet service installed by professionals.
-They will connect and configure devices like the  (lightguide) and  (router), ensuring a smooth connection.
-If your operator doesn't provide router configuration, you can purchase a high-speed router separately, such as the  *   If there are special circumstances where rent payment cannot be made on time, it is important to communicate with the landlord promptly.
-Explain the situation and negotiate a solution.
+After submitting your application, a technician will install and activate your service.
+They will connect and configure the fiber modem (ONT) and your router to ensure a stable connection.
+If router setup is not included, consider purchasing a reliable router separately.

-2.3.3 Utility Fees: Record payment details, manage usage reasonably [](https://zufang.ababtools.com/s7#_2-3-3-%E6%B0%B4%E7%94%B5%E7%87%83%E6%B0%94%E8%B4%B9-%E8%AE%B0%E5%BD%95%E7%BC%B4%E7%BA%B3%E6%83%85%E5%86%B5-%E5%90%88%E7%90%86%E4%BD%BF%E7%94%A8)
+2.3.3 Utility Fees: Record payment details, manage usage reasonably

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------